 There are many clubs all along with the city that are centers of putt-putt golf.
 The Golf Courses are of varied dimensions and technicalities and hence, have different prices.

 The prices depend on the tee times, level of difficulty, and the amenities offered.
-There are many new and old, regular-sized and mini-golf courses strewn all across the city to suit each person’s need.
+There are many new and old, regular-sized and mini-golf courses strewn all across the city to suit each person’s needs.

 Mini Golf courses are popular amongst visitors since they are not only cost-effective but also provide the ultimate golfing experience for beginners as well.